Islandora/documentation/docs/contributing/committers.md

 If they accept, then do:

-1. Add to Committer team of GitHub Islandora organization
+1. Add to the Islandora 8 Committer team of the Github Islandora organization.
 2. Add to Committer team of GitHub Islandora-Labs organization
 3. Add to islandora-2x-committers google-group
 4. Add to committers wiki page: Islandora 8 Committers (this page)